hannamark/4xconvert/po/README.txt

   * Install maven (if needed)
     PO is not compatible with maven 2.1.0+, so you'll need to use 2.0.10 or earlier.

+  * Install postgres (if needed)
+    Postgres 8.3 should work with no issues.
+With Postgres 8.4, you'll have the set max_prepared_transactions to 5 in postgresql.conf (on a Mac, that file is located in /Library/PostgreSQL/8.4/data/);
+    you'll need to restart Postgres after changing the value.

   * Install JBoss
     Download JEMS installer